giorgia834/Java-Music-API/README.md

 ## Description

 A simple API to store your favourite songs.
-This allows you to view all songs, select them by ID, delete them or update them.
+This application allows the user to view all songs, select them by ID, delete them or update them.
-It also includes two additional routes: one that shows the 15 songs with the highest danceability score, and the second one 15 songs with the lowest energy.
+It also includes two custom routes which retrieve songs specific to the user mood.

 ## Configuration